statsmodels/statsmodels/README.txt

 What the l1 addition is
 =======================
-A slight modification that allows l1 regularized LikelihoodModel .
+A slight modification that allows l1 regularized LikelihoodModel.

+Regularization is handled by a fit_regularized method.

 Main Files
 ==========